Get the medications you need

 Your CCA Medicare Value or CCA Medicare Preferred or CCA Medicare Premier plan covers a wide range of both brand-name and generic prescription drugs.
 Use the resources below to find out if a medication is covered by Commonwealth Care Alliance and if it requires step therapy or pre-approval.

 CCA Medicare Value

 CCA Medicare Preferred, Medicare Value, Medicare Premier Prior Authorization and Step Therapy Criteria

 CCA partners with Abbott Diabetes Care and Lifescan Products to provide the following diabetes test strip products.
 Some restrictions may apply.

 - Freestyle and Precision Xtra Test Strips

-If you or your doctor believe you should use a different diabetes care product, you may request an exception with prior authorization.
-Click here for information on how to get prior authorization.
+If you or your doctor believe you should use a different diabetes care product than those listed above, you may request an exception through the prior authorization process.
+Click here for information on how to request a prior authorization.